zbeg/puckR/README.md

 ### More scraping functions

-In addition to the play-by-play data, `hockeyR` also provides access to a few other endpoints in the NHL’s API.
+In addition to the play-by-play data, `puckR` also provides access to a few other endpoints in the NHL’s API.
 You can scrape the current official rosters for all NHL teams using the `get_current_rosters` function.
 This pulls the rosters directly from the NHL at the time you